-IMPORTANT ADVISEMENT: A person who was arrested may be released on bond or some other form of release.
+IMPORTANT NOTE: A person who was arrested may be released on bond or some other form of release.
 Victims and witnesses should not rely upon an arrest as a guarantee of safety.

 The Illinois Automated Victim Notification (AVN) system is also a free service that allows victims to check on an offender's custody status and register for automatic notification when a person is released from jail:

 For information about T-Visa and U-Visa, see the below site:

 For information about identity theft in Illinois, see the below site of the Illinois Attorney General:

 Internet & Fraud Crime Victims